joejuma/ref_LinkedList/README.md

 ## Why is it useful?
 * Reference when implementing linked lists.
-* An implementation based on this will be used in provided libraries (nova-cpp).
+* An implementation based on this can be reliably folded into libraries after it's used in enough projects to say it's stable.

 ## What parts are there?
 * The LinkedList is in `LinkedList_struct.h`